TI-Toolkit/tivars_lib_py/README.md

 ### Creating vars

-Every var file has two parts: a _header_ and a number of _entries_, where entry contains the data for a single variable.
+Every var file has two parts: a _header_ and a number of _entries_, where an entry contains the data for a single variable.
 Usually, var files contain just one entry; in these cases, there's not much distinction between a var and an entry for the purposes of messing with its data.

 To create an empty entry, instantiate its corresponding type from `tivars.types`.
 You can specify additional parameters as you like: